Young business entrepreneur woman working at home

 Write a business plan

 A business plan is a roadmap for your business, and it helps you gain clarity.
-A strategic business plan is also important if you plan to bring on investors or apply for small business financing.
+A strategic business plan is also essential if you plan to bring on investors or apply for small business financing.

 Choose a business structure